tattietech/HNDGradedUnitProject/README.md

 # Band Merch E-Commerce Web Application

-> **Note**: This is an academic project created while I was studying Software Engineering.
+> :warning: **Note**: This is an academic project created in 2018 while I was studying Software Engineering.
 The SDK versions and build tools reflect the time of development and are documented as-is for historical accuracy.
 It is not live nor will it be maintained any further.

 A full-featured e-commerce web application built for the band Native Sins as part of an HND Graded Unit project.
 This application provides a complete online shopping experience with user authentication, product management, shopping cart functionality, and integrated payment processing.